Skip to main content

-Checked through May 6, 2026.
-Phone numbers, office addresses, program rules, and funding can change.
-Use this guide as a starting point, then confirm details with the official agency before you apply.
+Checked through May 29, 2026.
+Phone numbers, office addresses, meal schedules, transportation rules, program funds, and senior center hours can change.
+Use this guide as a starting point, then confirm details with the official agency before you apply or visit.

 Bottom line: South Carolina has 10 Area Agencies on Aging, often called AAAs.
 They serve all 46 counties.
-Your AAA can help you find meals, rides, caregiver support, Medicare counseling, legal help, long-term care options, and local services.
-The fastest statewide starting point is GetCareSC at 1-800-868-9095, or the official AAA county list on GetCareSC.
+Your AAA can help you find meals, rides, caregiver support, Medicare counseling, legal help, long-term care options, and nearby senior centers or meal sites.
+The fastest statewide starting point is GetCareSC at 1-800-868-9095, or the official AAA county list.

 Start with the need that is most urgent.
 If more than one problem is happening, call about safety, food, medicine, and housing first.